 as their spouse climbed the corporate ladder.

-There is a chasm that exists between reality and the filtered version of what we
+There is a chasm that exists between reality and the filtered version of what we are shown.

 We could, after viewing the umpteenth post from a friend about their fabulous 'date nights' be a tad jealous.